lizi-Margin/Reflexion/README.md

 - `env_id = "Codenames-v0-train"; npc_num = 3` for Codenames (2v2)
 - `env_id = "ColonelBlotto-v0-train"; npc_num = 1` for Colonel Blotto (1v1)
 - `env_id = "ThreePlayerIPD-v0-train"; npc_num = 2` for Three Player IPD

+## API Keys
+All Agents use API keys for LLM providers (Already configured).
+If there are any issues, please contact the team.

 ## Contact